 If your commercial property requires more than 1 litre per second or needs water for fire fighting purposes and or process water you are likely to need a large diameter connection which is 50mm and above.
-If you do not know what flow rate and connection you are likely to need you can use our Flow rate calculator.

 We will need to know what size pipe you are proposing to use for your service pipe.
 This will be discussed when we visit you to prepare a quote.